-- provided assistance during multiple tragedies and disasters locally and nationwide, most recently including Hurricanes Irma & Harvey, the Las Vegas mass shooting, the wildfires in Northern California and the Thomas Fire and resulting mudslide
+- provided assistance during multiple tragedies and disasters locally and nationwide, most recently including the Woolsey and Hill Fires, Borderline Shooting Incident, Hurricanes Irma & Harvey, the Las Vegas mass shooting, the wildfires in Northern California and the Thomas Fire and resulting mudslide

 - provided 2-1-1 services for 18 counties state-wide

 - started push-text capabilities offering assistance in three ways: Call, Click, Text

 - connected over 42,000 community members in 2017 to health and human service resources, the highest rate since becoming the first 2-1-1 in the state of California in 2005

 211VC is as program of Interface Children & Family Services in partnership with County of Ventura, First 5 Ventura County, and United Way of Ventura County supported by: Dignity Health, Kaiser Permanente, Ventura County Community Foundation and the Cities of Camarillo, Ventura, Oxnard, Simi Valley, Port Hueneme, Moorpark, Ojai, Thousand Oaks, Santa Paula, and Fillmore.

 Give in honor of 211VC’s 14th birthday and help make sure 211VC will be there for you during times of disaster and when needed most.